-Some of these suggestions are low-cost, while others are going to be more extensive.
+Some of these suggestions are low-cost, while others are going to be more expensive.
 Implement one and see how it works or opt for several to fine-tune your vehicle’s performance.
+Here’s the full list of how to increase your car’s horsepower and torque:

 1. Install Cold Air Intake